patrickkfkan/patreon-dl/docs/Library.md

 #### External downloaders

-You can specify external downloaders for embedded videos.
+You can specify external downloaders for embedded videos / links.
 Each entry in the `embedDownloaders` option is an object with the following properties:

 | Proprety | Description |
 |----------|-------------|